isomerpages/moe-angmokiosec/_co-curriculum/Sports and Games/Basketball.md

 </tbody>
 </table>
 <br>
-The AMKBB team strives to instill the values of self-discipline, respect and teamwork among players.
-Our trainings are structured to allow students to develop physical strength and endurance, build their technique through drills, and foster team spirit during friendly matches.
-The CCA leaders take charge of leading their teams to complete specific training plans at the start of each session, such as skipping, running 2.4km and circuit exercises.
-In addition, the coach works closely with the boys to ensure they learn tactical plays and also communicate with one another on court.<br><br>
+The AMKBB team is dedicated to cultivating self-discipline, respect, and teamwork among its players.
+Our training sessions are meticulously organized to enable students to enhance their physical prowess and stamina, refine their techniques through structured drills, and cultivate camaraderie through friendly matches.
+CCA leaders oversee the execution of tailored training regimes at the onset of each session, encompassing activities like skipping, completing a 2.4km run, and engaging in circuit exercises.
+Furthermore, the coach collaborates closely with the players to impart tactical knowledge and facilitate effective communication on the court.<br><br>
-In 2022, the National School Games was finally able to continue after lifting of the Covid restrictions.
-To prepare the B and C division teams for the competition, friendly matches with various schools were organised for the teams to gain competition experience.
-The teams fought hard in every match but failed to advance to the next stage of the competition.
-The teams gained the much needed competition experience and will be better prepared in the coming years.
+In the National School Games 2024, our AMKBB teams showcased their dedication and skill on the court.
+While the B Division boys unfortunately did not advance, their participation served as a valuable learning experience, contributing to their growth and development as athletes.
+Despite the outcome, they displayed resilience and determination, setting a commendable example for sportsmanship.<br><br>
+On the other hand, our C Division boys demonstrated exceptional prowess, winning all three of their current tier matches with flying colors.
+Their outstanding performance has propelled them to the next round of the competition, marking a significant achievement for the team and the school.
+This success is a testament to their hard work, discipline, and unwavering commitment to excellence.
+As they continue their journey in the tournament, we stand behind them, cheering them on every step of the way.